 "During the time of mourning, life is on hold.
 The family decides to wear dark colors and do different things to show the world they're in mourning.
 When the period is over, it's time to go back to regular life," she said.

-In accordance with Congolese tradition, Casquelourd's children shaved their
+In accordance with Congolese tradition, Casquelourd's children shaved their heads in mourning.

 "The last celebration was melancholy and sad,"she recalled.
 "Now, two years later, there will be a lot more joy involved.
 We're far enough removed to look at the happy things.
 We have more perspective on his life."